FlyingFathead/gpt2-tensorflow-to-pytorch-converter/README.md

 This project is licensed under the MIT License.

+## Contribute

+All code improvements are welcome.
+This should at least work on all TF1.x-based GPT-2 architecture models.

 ## About
 - Flying from the mind of [FlyingFathead](https://github.com/FlyingFathead/)
 - Digital ghost code by ChaosWhisperer